Gamification & More

 Staking Does Not Equal Participation

-Unlike traditional blockchain designs, staking on-chain does not automatically make an entity a recognized node in the subnet.
+Unlike traditional blockchain designs, staking and registering on-chain doesn't automatically make an entity a recognized node in the subnet.
+Like traditional blockchains, other nodes must recognize you, and you must perform tasks to be a node in the subnet.

 🛡️ Security by separation: On-chain registration is necessary but not sufficient.
 Actual participation happens in the P2P mesh.